Extending and improving conical bicombings: -Wasserstein distances and barycentric metric spaces

-We recall the basic properties of the first Wasserstein distance.
-Let \((X,d)\) be a metric space and let \(P(X)\) denote the set of all Radon probability measures on \(X\).
-For \(\mu, \nu\in P(X)\) we introduce the \textit{first Wasserstein distance}
+We recall the basic properties of the \(1\)-Wasserstein distance.
+Let \(X\) be a metric space and let \(P(X)\) denote the set of all Radon probability measures on \(X\).
+For \(\mu\), \(\nu\in P(X)\) we introduce the \textit{\(1\)-Wasserstein distance}